IBM-Blockchain/blockchain-vscode-extension/README.md

 ## Supported Operating Systems

-Linux and Mac OS are currently the only supported operating systems for use with the extension.
+Linux, Mac OS, and Windows are currently the only supported operating systems for use with the extension.

-The work to implement Windows support can be tracked in [Issue 72](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues/72).

 ## Telemetry Reporting